coreos/docs/enterprise-registry/initial-setup/index.md

 **NOTE**: This host will have to accept incoming connections on port 6379 from the hosts on which the registry will run.

-## Writing a config.yaml
+## Enterprise Registry Config File

-CoreOS Enterprise Registry requires a `config.yaml` file.
+CoreOS Enterprise Registry requires a `config.yaml` file, that stores database connection information, the storage location of your containers and other important settings.

 Sample configuration can be found below.
 Any fields marked as `(FILL IN HERE)` are required to be edited.